Bangalore at a Glance

 - Employment Visas: you need to be employed by an Indian company, or you must be on a work assignment from your current employer.
 You should hold a position for highly skilled staff with an annual salary of more than 25,000 USD.
 This visa is valid for an initial period of one year, but it can be renewed in Bangalore at the FRRO.
 Necessary documents include proof of employment (i.e. a signed work contract) and of the applicant’s ability to carry out the job (e.g. academic and professional qualifications).
 For those working for NGOs a letter from their organization stating the nature of their work is required.

 - Business Visas: this is for entrepreneurs or investors wishing to set up a business in Bangalore, to establish ties with an Indian company, or to purchase/sell industrial products.
 It requires a written statement from the client or contracting body, detailing the nature of the business and the length of the stay, as well as a letter of invitation from an Indian company (if applicable).
-The maximum length of your stay on this visa is six months from the date of entry, but the visa does endorse multiple entries during this period.
+The maximum length of your stay on this visa is six months from the date of entry, but the visa does endorse multiple entries during its period of validity, which can be as long as up to ten years depending on your business and nationality.
 A business visa cannot be converted into an employment visa in India.
 To do this, applicants must return to their respective home country first and go through the application process again.

 Which Visa Do I Need if I Don’t Move for Work?